ErickWendel/testing-serverless-apps/README.md

-# Example of how to run e2e tests on serverless apps using LocalStack
+# Example of how to run e2e and unit tests on serverless apps using LocalStack and Jest

 This is a description of your project.